 Mr. Oberman has been an adjunct professor at the University of Tennessee Law School since 1993 and has received prestigious awards for his faculty contributions.
 Mr. Oberman maintains the highest rating from the renown Martindale-Hubbell™ rating system and has been awarded many accolades from the major lawyer rating publications in the U.S. For more details about Mr. Oberman’s background and experience, you may review his résumé/vitae here.

 Tennessee DUI lawyer Steve Oberman is a popular speaker at seminars throughout the United States on various topics relating to DUI defense.
 His audiences have included seminar attendees of the National College for DUI Defense, Inc., the American Bar Association, and the National Association of Criminal Defense Lawyers.
-Mr. Oberman has spoken to various bar associations and organizations in more than thirty states, the District of Columbia, and six foreign countries.
+Mr. Oberman has lectured over 200 times to various bar associations and organizations in more than thirty states, the District of Columbia, and six foreign countries.
 Host organizations include the American Bar Association, the National Association of Criminal Defense Lawyers, The National College for DUI Defense, various agencies of the United States Federal Government, The Police Academy of the Czech Republic, multiple law schools and many state bar associations.

-Mr. Oberman not only educates defense lawyers and the judiciary, but also the prosecution, having lectured in training seminars for The Great Smoky Mountain National Park Rangers, and for the Tennessee District Attorney Generals Conference.
+As noted, Mr. Oberman not only educates defense lawyers and the judiciary, but also the prosecution, having lectured in training seminars for The Great Smoky Mountain National Park Rangers, and for the Tennessee District Attorney Generals Conference.
 He has also had the honor of lecturing at the FBI Academy in Quantico, VA on the topic of courtroom testimony.
-Furthermore, Mr. Oberman was the only private practitioner in the county to participate in a NHTSA sponsored symposium of the Feasibility of Per Se Laws for Drugged Driving which was held in Washington, D.C.